determined-ai/determined/docs/cluster-setup-guide/security/saml.rst

      idp_sso_descriptor_url: "http://www.okta.com/..."
      idp_cert_path: "okta.cert"

-Once the master is started with this configuration, users should be able to login to Determined from Okta by clicking the Determined tile after they have been provisioned.
+Once the master is started with this configuration, users should be able to log in to Determined from Okta by clicking the Determined tile after they have been provisioned.